Joint Health Insurance For Couples

 What Does Joint Private Health Insurance Cover?

-Aside from the core cover (you’ll find a breakdown of the features below), there are a range of policy options to choose from.
+Aside from the core cover (you’ll find a breakdown of what this means below), there are a range of policy options to choose from.
 These decisions will affect how comprehensive your joint policy is, as well as the price and the treatments covered.

 Inpatient Or Outpatient Treatment

 It’s important to distinguish between inpatient and outpatient care.
-All of your healthcare needs, whether private or on the NHS, are either Inpatient or Outpatient.
+All of your healthcare needs, whether private or on the NHS, are categorised as either inpatient or outpatient.

 This is any treatment which requires a hospital bed, either overnight (inpatient) or for a day (day-patient).
-Inpatient/Day-Patient care includes surgeries, such as removing an appendix due to appendicitis
+Inpatient/Day-Patient care includes major and minor surgeries, such as removing an appendix due to appendicitis

 • Outpatient

-Outpatient care refers to any care you or your partner has without needing a hospital bed.
+Outpatient care refers to any treatment you or your partner undergoes without needing a hospital bed.
 Diagnostic testing, scans and physiotherapy are considered outpatient.
-For example, procedures like cataract removal, joint replacements and colonoscopies.
+Procedures like cataract removal, joint replacements and colonoscopies.

-All UK Joint Health Insurance providers cover inpatient care in full.
-This is standard across the board.
-And as we have mentioned, outpatient services are available for an additional cost.
+All UK Joint Health Insurance providers cover inpatient care and procedures in full.
+This is a standard across the board, with outpatient services available at additional cost.

 Health Insurance for couples tends to include the following as standard: